Syrnet

 Syrnet is a Syrian pirate radio network launched in September 2013 to broadcast information to citizens that is suppressed or manipulated by state-run media.
 It was developed by Germany-based non-profit organization Media in Cooperation and Transition (MiCT), with funding provided by the German Foreign Office.
 As of December 2015, there are nine studios producing content in different parts of the country.

 Background

-Syrian president Bashar Assad has repeatedly sabotaged or exerted control over communications infrastructure, disabling Internet, phone networks, and even electricity.
+Syrian president Bashar al-Assad has repeatedly sabotaged or exerted control over communications infrastructure, disabling Internet, phone networks, and even electricity.
 The media that is accessible is often created by or filtered by the Syrian government, which makes frequent use of propaganda and misinformation.

 Radio, as an analog technology, is more difficult than the Internet and phone networks to shut down.
 It also requires less physical infrastructure and its use is less dependent on a functional electric grid.
 For these reasons radio is a common medium among resistance and other independent groups.
 Some Syrians have had access to Western-operated external broadcasts prior to Syrnet, but those stations have typically operated outside of the country, leaving a scarcity of coverage of the most immediate and important news stories.